1976 Mauritanian presidential election

-General elections were held in Mauritania on 8 August 1976 to elect a President and National Assembly.
+Presidential elections were held in Mauritania on 8 August 1976, alongside a parliamentary by-election for the new seven seats representing Tiris El Gharbiya, the Mauritanian-occupied area of Western Sahara.
 At the time, the country was a one-party state with the Mauritanian People's Party (PPM) as the sole legal party.
-Its leader, incumbent President Moktar Ould Daddah, was the only candidate in the presidential election, and was re-elected unopposed, whilst the PPM won all the seats in the National Assembly election.
+Its leader, incumbent President Moktar Ould Daddah, was the only candidate and was re-elected unopposed.
 Voter turnout was 97.9%.
 They were the last elections held until the restoration of multi-party democracy in 1992.

 The elections were held during a time when Mauritania along with Morocco held a treaty to partition provinces of Western Sahara during 1975 while independence was fought in the province by Polisario Front.
 Daddah claimed that the winning the elections was a mandate for annexing the provinces of Western Sahara.